eternauta1337/ethernaut-cli/packages/ethernaut-wallet/README.md

 This plugins adds the following tasks to hardhat:

-- activate Activates a wallet
+- set Sets the active wallet
 - add Adds a new wallet
 - current Shows which wallet is active
 - info Shows information about a wallet